tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d03-Git-Writer.md

 Tekton is general-purpose pipelining tool that can be used to run composable tasks in Kubernetes.
 We will use it to run a `git push` script.

-This is pretty handy, because we now have a mechanism for running arbitrary scripts as part of our supply chain.
-If you need to add a step to you supply chain and there is no existing ecosystem project that will do the trick, you can use this approach to execute the logic you need in a script. there is large community support for Tekton tasks, and we now have a method for executing them in our Cartographer supply chains.
-Let's inspect the task:
+This is pretty handy because there is large community support for Tekton tasks, and we now have a method for executing them in our Cartographer supply chains.
+What's more, if there is no existing ecosystem project that does what you need, you can use this approach to execute any custom script.

+Let's inspect the Tekton task:

 ```editor:open-file
 file: ~/exercises/examples/gitwriter-sc/app-operator/git-writer-task.yaml